NajibBelhadj/E-shop/README.md

-To run project you need to
+To run project you need to:

 npm install

 nodemon

 nx run frontend:serve